Ram81/habitat-web/README.md

 Code for the data collection infrastructure proposed in **[Habitat-Web: Learning Embodied Object-Search from Human Demonstrations at Scale]()[1]**

-Habitat-Web is a web application to collect human demonstrations for embodied tasks on Amazon Mechanical Turk using the Habitat simulator.
+Habitat-Web is a web application to collect human demonstrations for embodied tasks on Amazon Mechanical Turk (AMT) using the Habitat simulator.

 <p align="center">
   <img src="task/static/assets/interface.gif"  height="400">

+  <p align="center"><i>Example PickPlace task on <code> Habitat-Web</code> </i></p>
 </p>

-## Architecture
+## Details

+Habitat-Web leverages the [Habitat-Sim](https://github.com/facebookresearch/habitat-sim) and [PsiTurk](https://psiturk.org/) to collect human demonstrations by allowing user's to teleoperate virtual robots on the browser via [WebGL](https://en.wikipedia.org/wiki/WebGL).
+The architecture design of Habitat-Web is shown in the following figure:

 <p align="center">
   <img src="task/static/assets/architecture.png"  height="250">
+  <p align="center"><i>Architecture of <code>Habitat-Web</code> infrastructure</i></p>
 </p>

+Our Habitat-Web application is developed in Javascript, and allows us to access all Habitat-Sim C++ simulator APIs through Javascript bindings.
+This lets us use full set of simulation features available in Habitat.
+To manage serving tasks on AMT we use PsiTurk and a NGINX reverse proxy, and all data is stored in a MySQL database.
+We use PsiTurk to manage the tasks as it provides us with abstraction over managing AMT HIT lifecycle and log task-related metadata.

+Additional documentation on Habitat WebGL application is available [here](https://github.com/Ram81/habitat-web/blob/master/task/habitat_web_app/README.md).

 ## Installation